Chelsea sign Brighton's Caicedo for initial £100m

 Last updated on .From the section Chelsea

-Chelsea have completed the signing of Brighton midfielder Moises Caicedo for £100m which could rise to a British record fee of £115m.
+Chelsea have completed the signing of Brighton midfielder Moises Caicedo for a £100m fee that could rise to a British club record of £115m.

 Liverpool agreed a £111m move for the 21-year-old Ecuador player on Friday.